 Carrots are harvested year-round in temperate areas.
 Unusual varieties are harvested during the carrot's natural season, which is late summer and fall.
 True baby carrots—not the milled down versions of regular carrots sold as "baby carrots" in bags at grocery stores—are available in the spring and early summer.
 Locally grown carrots are often available from storage through early winter even in colder climates.

 Cauliflower can be grown, harvested, and sold year-round, but it is by nature a cool -weather crop and at its best in fall and winter and into early spring.

 Celeriac/celery root is at its best in the cooler months of fall, winter, and early spring (except in cold climates, where you'll find it during the summer and early fall).

 Celery is at its best in the fall, with its harvest continuing through winter in warm and temperate climates.

 Chard, like all cooking greens, turns bitter when it gets too hot.
 Chard grows year-round in temperate areas and is best harvested in late summer or early fall in colder areas, and fall through spring in warmer regions.

 Chicories are cool-weather crops that come into season in late fall (and last in temperate climates through early spring).

 Chiles are best at the end of summer and into fall.
 Dried chiles are, of course, available year-round.

 Cranberries, native to North America, are harvested in New England and the Upper Midwest in the fall.

 Curly endive (frisée) is a type of chicory that is at its best in fall and winter.

 E to L

 Edamame are fresh soybeans—look for them in late summer and fall.

 Eggplant (early fall) comes into season toward the end of summer, but bright shiny heavy-feeling specimens stay in season well into fall.

 Escarole is another chicory at its best in fall and winter.

 Fennel has a natural season that runs from fall through early spring.
 Like most cool-weather crops, the plant bolts and turns bitter in warmer weather.

-Figs have a short second season in late fall (the first harvest comes in summer) just in time for Thanksgiving.
+Figs have a short second season in late fall (the first harvest comes in summer) just in time for fall holidays.